-\subsubsection{Causal structures}
+\subsection{Causal structures}

 We now recall some notions related to the {\em causal structure} on $M$ induced by the metric $g$.
-All the objects below are of course unchanged under a conformal transformation $g\to c^{2}g$ of the metric, where $c\in \cinf(M)$ is a strictly positive function. \begin{definition} \ben \item a Lorentzian manifold is {\em time-orientable} if there exists a continuous time-like vector field $v$.
-Given such a vector field, one denotes by $C_{\pm}(x)$ the connected component of $C(x)$ such that $\pm v(x)\in C_{\pm}(x)$. \item the vectors in $C_{\pm}(x)$ are called {\em future/past directed}, and one uses the same terminology for time-like vector fields.
+All the objects below are of course unchanged under a conformal transformation $g\to c^{2}g$ of the metric, where $c\in \cinf(M)$ is a strictly positive function. \begin{definition} \ben \item A Lorentzian manifold is {\em time orientable} if it carries a continuous time-like vector field $v$.
+Given such a vector field, one denotes by $C_{\pm}(x)$ the connected component of $C(x)$ such that $\pm v(x)\in C_{\pm}(x)$. \item The vectors in $C_{\pm}(x)$ are called {\em future/past directed}, and one uses the same terminology for time-like vector fields.
 Such a continuous choice of $C_{\pm}(x)$ is called a {\em time orientation}.